raspberrypilearning/scary-spot-the-difference/en/step_4.md

 --- /task ---

 --- task ---
-The image may be too big or small for your monitor, so the next step is to scale it using the `width` and `height` variables you created earlier.
+The image may be too big or small for your monitor.
+Your next step is to scale the image using the `width` and `height` variables.

 --- code ---
 ---